gauchocode/brolit-shell/README.md

 # BROLIT Shell

-BROLIT Shell (aka "LEMP Ubuntu Utils Scripts") is a **BASH** based cloud server control software which can be used to quickly install a LEMP Stack on Ubuntu 18.04 and 20.04 servers, automate and restore backups, install PHP projects, and other useful tasks.
+BROLIT Shell is a **BASH** based cloud server control software which can be used to quickly install a LEMP Stack on Ubuntu 18.04 and 20.04 servers, automate and restore backups, install PHP projects, and other IT tasks.

 ![ScreenShot](./screenshot.jpg)

+## Motivation

+* Standarize servers configuration.
+* Automatization of IT/DevOps tasks.
+* Reduce time and errors on IT/DevOps tasks.

 ## Why Bash?

 * Performance.
 * Pre-installed on linux systems.

-## Motivation

-* Standarize servers configuration.
-* Automatization of IT/DevOps tasks.
-* Reduce time and errors on IT tasks.

 ## Why BROLIT Shell?

+* Backup and restore projects easily.
-* Create, deploy and host anything with a single command.
+* Create, deploy and host php projects.
-* Frontend & backend templates.
+* Option to run some taks from a single line command.
+* Third party integrations: Dropbox, Cloudflare, Telegram, Netdata and more.
 * WordPress support.
 * Open-source.

 ## Features

-* Simple step-by-step configuration wizard.
 * LEMP automated installer (Nginx, MySQL/MariaDB, PHP).
 * Files and database backups (MySQL or MariaDB).
 * Upload backups to Dropbox (API v2).